nextgenusfs/funannotate/docs/predict.rst

 Gene prediction in funannotate is dynamic in the sense that it will adjust based on the input parameters passed to the :code:`funannotate predict` script.
 At the core of the prediction algorithm is Evidence Modeler, which takes several different gene prediction inputs and outputs consensus gene models.
 The two *ab initio* gene predictors are Augustus and GeneMark-ES/ET.
 An important component of gene prediction in funannotate is providing "evidence" to the script, you can read more about :ref:`evidence`.
 To explain how :code:`funannotate predict` works, I will walk-through a few examples and describe step-by-step what is happening.

 Note that as of funannotate v1.4.0, repeat masking is decoupled from :code:`funannotate predict`, thus predict is expecting that your genome input (:code:`-i`) is softmasked multi-FASTA file.
 RepeatModeler/RepeatMasker mediated masking is now done with the :code:`funannotate mask` command.
-You can read more about `repeatmasking <prepare.rst#repeatmasking-your-assembly>`__
+You can read more about `repeatmasking <prepare.html#repeatmasking-your-assembly>`__

 Explanation of steps in examples:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^